 All employees are employed by a.s.r.
-The a.s.r. employees work for a.s.r. health basic as well as a.s.r. health supplementary and ASR Wlz-uitvoerder B.V.
-In 2020, a.s.r. health supplementary employed an average of 185 (2019: 176) internal employees.
-In addition, a flexible layer was used, mostly during November/December, when new business was acquired.
+The a.s.r. employees that work for a.s.r. health, work for a.s.r. health basic as well as a.s.r. health supplementary and ASR Wlz-uitvoerder B.V.
+In 2021, a.s.r. health supplementary employed an average of 211 (2020: 185) internal FTEs.
+In addition, a flexible layer was used, mostly during November/December, when the bulk of new business was acquired.
 Specific teams were supported by temporary external employees.

 The Executive Board (EB) consists of J.D.
 Lansberg and J.M.
 Hendriks.
-The composition of the EB remained unchanged in 2020.

-The composition of the Supervisory Board (SB) of a.s.r. health supplementary was as follows: C. van der Pol (Chairman), S. Barendregt and J.P.M.
+The composition of the EB remained unchanged in 2021.
+The composition of the Supervisory Board (SB) of a.s.r. health supplementary is as follows: G. van Vollenhoven (appointed on 6 July 2021), S. Barendregt, I.M.A. de Swart (appointed chairman on 6 July 2021) and J.P.M.
 Baeten.
-I.M.A. de Swart started as a member of the SB on 14 May 2020.
+C. van der Pol resigned as member (and chairman) of the Supervisory Board on 18 May 2021.